skgigliotti/streamlit_tutorial/README.md

 If you get stuck, check my solutions in `solution_app.py`.

-After you have finished working on the exercises, commit your changes and push them to github.
+After you have finished the exercises, commit your changes and push them to github.

 ### Deploying Your App

 Streamlit makes it easy to share your app with others.
 When your app is running, there should be a "Deploy" button in the upper right.
 Click it and follow the instructions that appear.

-After you finish the exercises, I encourage you to deploy your app and share it with friends and family!
+I encourage you to share your app with friends and family!

 ### Conclusion